 A Transport Statement (TS) has been submitted with the application to consider the impact on the local highway network in terms of trip generation in the peak hours.
 The TS concludes that the proposed development would produce a minimal number of trips on the peak highway periods (combined totals of 14 two way trips in the AM peak and 37 two way trips in the PM peak from the proposed housing and retail elements of the proposal).
 The Highway Engineer advises that some of the trips to the convenience store could be argued as being 'pass-by' trips, already on the network not creating additional traffic movements therefore the overall impact would be slightly lessened.
-Paragraph 32 of the NPPF states that 'development should only be prevented or refused on transport grounds where the residual cumulative impacts on development are severe'.
 The trip generation assessment is considered not to have a severe impact on the highway network considering the existing spare capacity in the network.